andrewha2019/andrewha2019.github.io/README.md

 If one were to run out of money, the vending machine also has money refilling station.

 ## Parts list
+These are the parts list that does not include the physical structure of the vending machine

-2 motors
+*2 motors
-2 3d printed coil
+*2 3d printed coil
-1 servo
+*1 servo
-2 buttons
+*2 buttons
-2 RC522 RFID reader
+*2 RC522 RFID reader
-1 Card and 1 Key lock
+*1 Card and 1 Key lock
-1 uLCD-144-G2 screen
+*1 uLCD-144-G2 screen
+*voltage regulator
+*2 capacitors
+*2 BJTs
+*mbed

 ## Schematic
 Here is the schematic of the vending machine system.